 Northern Scientific Training Program (NSTP) grants

-The CCI also administers the annual Northern Scientific Training Program (NSTP) grants sponsored by Aboriginal Affairs and Northern Development Council through the Canadian Polar Commission (CPC).
+The annual Northern Scientific Training Program (NSTP) grants sponsored by Aboriginal Affairs and Northern Development Council through the Canadian Polar Commission (CPC).
 CPC provides a block fund to the UofA based on individual submissions coordinated by CCI.
 The NSTP Program has provided an additional $2.3 M in seed research grants to about 850 graduate and senior undergraduates students at the University of Alberta since the launch of the program in 1962.

 The UofA Northern Awards Committee is appointed each year to evaluate applications to the program.
 The committee comprises three academic staff members of the UofA, appointed to represent broad disciplinary areas (life/biological Sciences; earth sciences/engineering; social sciences/humanities/fine arts/medical sciences) for a three-year term (staggered), and serving as Chair in the third year appointment.